- Managing soil texture and structure

 |Annual applications to vegetable and flower gardens - fourth year and beyond||

-In purchasing products, gardeners need to understand that there are no regulations about the quality of the product, salt content or other beneficial or harmful qualities.
+When purchasing products, gardeners need to understand that there are no regulations about the quality of the product, salt content or other beneficial or harmful qualities of bagged products.
 Voluntary standards for bulk products may help in product evaluation.
 Use with caution!
 Many of the soil amendments sold in Colorado are high in salts!

 - Need for nitrogen fertilizer – Soil microorganisms release nitrogen tied-up in organic matter over a period of time.
 Release rates from compost are very slow, over a period of years.
 The need for nitrogen fertilizer is based on the soil organic content.
 As the soil organic content increases, the need for fertilizer decreases.
 [Table 2]